SalCasalena/RoomEasyReupload/systemManual.md

 ### If you have any undocumented questions or need further assistance, please feel free to contact the developer of the system:

-* Name: Noe Cifuentes - Lead Software Engineer
+* Name: Noe Cifuentes - Lead Backend Engineer
 * Email: nmc325@drexel.edu